Joseph Haydn: Character and appearance

-Haydn's early years of poverty and awareness of the financial precariousness of musical life made him astute and even sharp in his business dealings.
-Some contemporaries (usually, it has to be said, wealthy ones) were surprised and even shocked at this.
-Webster writes: "As regards money, Haydn…always attempted to maximize his income, whether by negotiating the right to sell his music outside the Esterházy court, driving hard bargains with publishers or selling his works three and four times over [to publishers in different countries]; he regularly engaged in 'sharp practice'” which nowadays might be regarded as plain fraud.
+Webster observes that Haydn could be sharp in his business dealings, and that some contemporaries were surprised and even shocked at this.
+Webster writes: "As regards money, Haydn…always attempted to maximize his income, whether by negotiating the right to sell his music outside the Esterházy court, driving hard bargains with publishers or selling his works three and four times over [to publishers in different countries]; he regularly engaged in 'sharp practice'" which nowadays might be regarded as plain fraud.
 But those were days when copyright was in its infancy, and the pirating of musical works was common.
 Publishers had few qualms about attaching Haydn's name to popular works by lesser composers, an arrangement that effectively robbed the lesser musician of livelihood.
-Webster notes that Haydn's ruthlessness in business might be viewed more sympathetically in light of his struggles with poverty during his years as a freelancer—and that outside of the world of business, in his dealings, for example, with relatives, musicians and servants, and in volunteering his services for charitable concerts, Haydn was a generous man – offering to teach the two infant sons of Mozart for free after their father's death.
+Webster notes that Haydn's ruthlessness in business might be viewed more sympathetically in light of his struggles with poverty during his years as a freelancer—and that outside the world of business, in his dealings, for example, with relatives, musicians and servants, and in volunteering his services for charitable concerts, Haydn was a generous man – e.g., offering to teach the two infant sons of Mozart for free after their father's death.
 When Haydn died he was certainly comfortably off, but by middle class rather than aristocratic standards.

 Haydn was short in stature, perhaps as a result of having been underfed throughout most of his youth.
 He was not handsome, and like many in his day he was a survivor of smallpox; his face was pitted with the scars of this disease.
 His biographer Dies wrote: "he couldn't understand how it happened that in his life he had been loved by many a pretty woman.
 'They couldn't have been led to it by my beauty.'"

-His nose, large and aquiline, was disfigured by the polyps he suffered during much of his adult life, an agonizing and debilitating disease that at times prevented him from writing music.
+Haydn generally enjoyed good health, but he suffered from nasal polyps during much of his adult life, an agonizing and debilitating condition that at times prevented him from writing music.

-Works
+Music

-James Webster summarizes Haydn's role in the history of classical music as follows: "He excelled in every musical genre. ...
-He is familiarly known as the 'father of the symphony' because he composed 107 symphonies, and could with greater justice be thus regarded for the string quartet; no other composer approaches his combination of productivity, quality and historical importance in these genres."
+James Webster summarizes Haydn's role in the history of classical music as follows:

-Structure and character of his music